Elon Musk Net Worth

 Tesla: Accelerating Sustainable Energy

 Musk joined Tesla Motors in 2004, leading the company's Series A funding round and becoming chairman of the board.
 He assumed the role of CEO in 2008, steering the company through near-bankruptcy during the 2008 financial crisis.
-Under his leadership, Tesla has grown from a niche electric vehicle manufacturer to the world's most valuable automaker, with a market capitalization of approximately $1.5 trillion.
+Under his leadership, Tesla has grown from a niche electric vehicle manufacturer to one of the world's most valuable automakers, with a market capitalization of approximately $1.57 trillion.
 The company's innovations in battery technology, autonomous driving, and energy storage have fundamentally transformed the automotive and energy industries.
+Tesla launched its limited unsupervised Robotaxi service in Dallas and Houston in early 2026, and FSD paid subscriptions reached nearly 1.3 million by Q1 2026.

 The SpaceX-xAI Mega-Merger